Find Affordable College Courses

 Women make up 34% of the engineering majors at the school.

-Full Engineering at Johns Hopkins University Report
+Read full report on Engineering at Johns Hopkins University

 The in-demand doctor’s degree programs at Columbia University in the City of New York helped the school earn the #5 place on this year’s ranking of the most popular engineering schools in the Middle Atlantic Region .
-Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.

 Of the 87 students majoring in engineering at Columbia, 83% are male and 17% are female.